Texas Endovascular Logo

 But why is that the case?
 The link seems to come from atherosclerosis, which may progress faster in diabetic patients with poorly controlled blood glucose levels or other risk factors.
 As such, PAD can be considered a complication of diabetes.
 So, in order to manage peripheral arterial disease and diabetes, care providers must recognize and address the link between both conditions.

 Do you need more support managing PAD?
 Do you have diabetes, and want to check your risk for peripheral artery disease?
 We’re here to help.
-Request a consultation Request a consultation Request a consultation to learn more about your disease risk and management options.
+Request a consultation to learn more about your disease risk and management options.
 Then, if treatment is necessary, we can provide information about minimally invasive treatment options, including angioplasty for PAD, stenting and atherectomy.

 Scheduling